miguelgrinberg/microdot/docs/intro.rst

    Standard cookies do not offer sufficient privacy and security controls, so never store sensitive information in them unless you are adding additional protection mechanisms such as encryption or cryptographic signing.
-The :ref:`session <Maintaing Secure User Sessions>` extension implements signed cookies that prevent tampering by malicious actors.
+The :ref:`session <Maintaining Secure User Sessions>` extension implements signed cookies that prevent tampering by malicious actors.

 Concurrency